if you haven't had the chance to see our other posts on "getting ready for baby" take the time to check them out:

 carters snuggle me boa blanket, green

-i am a giant fan of swaddling. both of my boys were houdini-like in figuring out how to escape every one that i had purchased.....and then came the miracle blanket! it is like a swaddle/straight jacket all in one and is amazing. little ones wake themselves up by jerking their arms during their sleep. enter swaddling. problem solved.
+i am a giant fan of swaddling. both of my boys were houdini-like in figuring out how to escape every one that i had purchased.....and then came the ergo swaddler! it is amazing. little ones wake themselves up by jerking their arms during their sleep. enter swaddling. problem solved.

 (skip bed skirt and bumper for breathable bumper) traditional crib bumpers are in the news for causing all sorts of safety issues. i love the breathable bumper. it provides a border to contain the pacifiers, stuffed animals, etc and is safe for your little one. they come in all sorts of colors, so you will be able to find one to match your nursery colors. i know that the traditional bumpers are tempting, but pay attention to what type of crib that you are getting. if your crib had a solid back, you will have trouble attaching the bumper (this is the problem that i ran into with my first little one).